syncfusion-content/maui-docs/MAUI/Backdrop/overview.md

 ---
 layout: post
 title: What's New in Essential Studio for .NET MAUI | Syncfusion
-platform: maui-controls
-description: A backdrop appears behind all the surfaces in an app, displaying contextual and actionable content.
+description: A .NET MAUI backdrop appears behind all the surfaces in an app, displaying contextual and actionable content.
+platform: MAUI
 control: SfBackdropPage
+documentation: ug
 ---

-## Backdrop Page (Preview)
+# .NET MAUI Backdrop Page (SfBackdropPage) Overview

 The .NET MAUI Backdrop page is composed of two surfaces, a back layer and a front layer.
 The back layer holds actionable content (like navigation or filtration), which is relevant to the front layer.